arealalien/Schoolthings/README.md

 This is a collection of school projects for IT class ♡

-IMPORTANT: files may be very unfinished, and not up to date all the time
+IMPORTANT: files may be very unfinished, and not up to date all the time.

 Current projects
 - oversikt